anowarorg/rainfall-prediction-using-machine-learning/README.md

 3. Random Forest Model: Employed for ensemble learning, combining multiple decision trees for enhanced accuracy.

 # Usage:
-Users can interact with the project by accessing the provided web application at http://ml.bigalogy.com/.
+Users can interact with the project by accessing the provided web application(Locally hosted).
 Additionally, the Jupyter Notebook source code, Rainfall_Prediction_Source_Code.ipynb, guides users through the data analysis, preprocessing, and model training process.

 # Features:

-Utilizes machine learning models for rainfall prediction in Bangladesh.
+1. Utilizes machine learning models for rainfall prediction in Bangladesh.
-Offers a web-based application for interactive exploration of rainfall predictions.
+2. Offers a web-based application for interactive exploration of rainfall predictions.
-Demonstrates the use of Apache Spark and Scala for large-scale machine learning.
+3. Demonstrates the use of Apache Spark and Scala for large-scale machine learning.

 # Conclusion:
 This project significantly contributes to rainfall prediction efforts in Bangladesh by applying machine learning models to historical weather data.
 The predictive models, showcased in the web application, exhibit enhanced accuracy over time, emphasizing the project's success in addressing the vital need for accurate rainfall forecasts in the region.
 The inclusion of multiple machine learning algorithms and the utilization of Apache Spark showcase the versatility and robustness of the implemented solution.